Duc-T-Nguyen/Operating-Systems-Project2/devlog.md

 Session 4: 11-14-2025
 - taking a final look at the program and cleaning up example files
 - made some changes to the customer.py format
+Session 4: 11-15-2025
+- made some formatting changes to follow the project requirements in the Customer.py for leaving bank, getting into line, going to a teller, and leaving the bank